turingschool/curriculum/source/projects/javascript/jquery/jstasker.markdown

 #### Pull Out the Completed Tasks

 Now that we have the set of completed tasks we need to pull them out of their current positions in the DOM.  jQuery has a few different methods for removing objects.
-You'd probably first be tempted to try `remove()`, but if you "check out the API":http://api.jquery.com/remove/ you'll see that this method removes the objects and destroys their attached listeners.
+You'd probably first be tempted to try `remove()`, but if you check out the api at [http://docs.jquery.com/Manipulation/remove](http://docs.jquery.com/Manipulation/remove) you'll see that this method removes the objects and destroys their attached listeners.

 We want to preserve the attached `click` listener so tasks can still be un-checked, so using `remove()` would mean rebuilding the `click` listener.
 Too much work!